Sharing wide area network connections in shared buildings

 - maintain visibility and control of your end user devices on a shared network

-Each organisation has their own IT team and can deliver their own independent solutions to meet their users’ needs.
+Each organisation has an IT team that can deliver their own independent solutions to meet their users’ needs.
 They normally have a contract with a single provider for a private national network.
 This works well but can be wasteful when sharing office buildings between multiple organisations.
 A tenfold increase in bandwidth is usually available for 2 to 3 times the cost, so 10 organisations with similar requirements could save 70 to 80% by sharing connectivity.

 This guidance explains how to share connections across different organisations with: